simplyDMX/simplyDMX.github.io/README.md

 # simplyDMX

-Toolset to simplify working with DMX fixtures and adresses.
+Website with different tools to simplify working with DMX fixtures and adresses.